Friday, March 30, 2007

-People by the carload have told me: "Someday, when we can afford it, we're going to have a nice house.
+People by the carload tell me: "Someday, when we can afford it, we're going to have a nice house.
 This one we live in now is a dump and isn't worth fixing-up."

-"They just don't play great music on the radio like they used to... and clothes today aren't as nice as they were when I was growing-up... and women don't wear aprons anymore... and house architecture isn't what it once was...and well, people just aren't what they used to be, either.
+"They just don't play great music on the radio like they used to and clothes today aren't as nice as they were when I was growing-up.Women don't wear aprons anymore and house architecture isn't what it once was and people just aren't what they were, either.
 The good old days are gone."

-My whole life, ever since those junior high, rearranging-my-room-and-finding-it-good days, I've tried to keep from rolling my eyes and shaking my head (or shaking other people) when I hear others speaking like that.
+My whole life, I've tried to keep from rolling my eyes and shaking my head (or the whiners) when I hear others speaking like that.

 Why?
-Because nearly always--with an imagination--you can create or find or discover or buy what you're missing or wanting or needing.
+Because nearly always--with an imagination--you can create, find, discover or buy what you're missing,wanting or needing.

-You can paint a room in a whole different color (or barter the job), rearrange your furniture in a whole other way and have what feels like a whole new space by next weekend.
+You can paint a room in a whole different color (or barter the job), rearrange your furniture in a whole other way and have what feels like an entire new space by next weekend.

-You can order the music you love on cd's or listen to it on those new-fangled radio stations where they literally have a setting for everybody.
-If you think you can't afford satellite radio or tv (for all those old movies and tv series you miss, too), perhaps you can cut back in other areas which aren't nearly as pleasing to you... or borrow cd's and videos/dvd's from your town library or ask for subscriptions for your birthday or Christmas or trade music and dvd's with friends...
+You can order the music you love on cd's or listen to it on Sirius-type stations.
+If you think you can't afford satellite radio or tv (for all those old movies and tv series you miss, too), perhaps you can cut back in other areas which aren't nearly as pleasing to you.
+Or borrow cd's/dvd's from your town library or ask for subscriptions for your birthday or Christmas or trade music and dvd's with friends.